OC Hotline Helping Those Experiencing Election Anxiety

-SANTA ANA (CBSLA) — On the night before the election, volunteers at a confidential and free telephone service funded by the Orange County Health Care Agency are preparing for a spike in calls.
+SANTA ANA (CBSLA) — It’s election day, and volunteers at a confidential and free telephone service funded by the Orange County Health Care Agency are preparing for a spike in calls.

 “Anxiety is through the roof,” Dr. Mariam Harris, OC WarmLine director, said.